-Whether your goals involve recruiting, marketing to physicians for referrals or strengthening physician relationships, follow these best practices for connecting with one of the most sought-after—and fiercely hard to reach—healthcare audiences.
+Whether your goals involve recruiting, generating referrals or strengthening clinical relationships, follow these best practices for physician marketing.

 Email is the preferred means of initial communication